Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-mixed_radix_fft.rst

 Use of the cascade feature to split the FFT operation over multiple tiles will improve the throughput, because each tile in question will have fewer ranks of processing to execute and so it is ready for a new frame to process earlier.

+The cascade feature is not supported for dynamic point size operation.

 API Type
 --------